HIV in New Zealand

 While gay and bisexual men account for only approximately 2.5% of New Zealand's population, they are consistently over-represented in HIV diagnoses.
 There are three clear reasons for this.

-In 2015, most gay and bisexual men diagnosed with HIV were of European ethnicity.
-The proportion of those who were of Asian ethnicity has increased over time, reflecting a change in New Zealand’s ethnic diversity.
+In 2018, most gay and bisexual men diagnosed with HIV were again of European ethnicity.

 Heterosexual Men & Women